atsign-foundation/at_pico_w/README.md

 Connected to WiFi Soup: True
 ```

-## 5. Connecting to your device atSign's atServer.
+## 5. Authenticating into your atSign's server

-1. If you do not have all of the prerequisites, it is time to get them, especially: [FileZilla](https://filezilla-project.org/) or any other FTP software and two [atSigns](https://my.atsign.com/go) and their [.atKeys files](https://www.youtube.com/watch?v=2Uy-sLQdQcA&ab_channel=Atsign).
+1. If you do not have all of the prerequisites, it is time to get them, especially: [FileZilla](https://filezilla-project.org/) or any other FTP software and one [atSign](https://my.atsign.com/go) and its [.atKeys file](https://www.youtube.com/watch?v=2Uy-sLQdQcA&ab_channel=Atsign).
 Continue reading to find out how to get your .atKeys files.

 2. Add the atSign you wish your device's atSign to be in the `settings.json`.
 This is an atSign you own and got from [my.atsign.com/go](https://my.atsign.com/go).